Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Change of measures

-Recall that due to the fact that ${\bf e}^\pm_x$ has norm $1/N$, the sum in~\eqref{eq_value_B1} is bounded by $C(H)|V_1|/N$ for some $C(H)>0$, which is one factor of $1/N$ smaller than the expression~\eqref{eq_def_B_k_B'_k} of $B^1_t$ as desired.\\ The other $V_k$, $2\leq k \leq 4$ are treated similarly, with signs depending on the region due to both~\eqref{eq_value_c_x(gamma)epsilon_x(gamma)} and the fact that $N{\bf e}^+_x$ takes the values $\pm {\bf b}_1,\pm {\bf b}_2$ as the region varies.
+The other $V_k$, $2\leq k \leq 4$ are treated similarly, with signs depending on the region due to both~\eqref{eq_value_c_x(gamma)epsilon_x(gamma)} and the fact that $N{\bf e}^+_x$ takes values in $\{\pm {\bf b}_0,\pm {\bf b}_{\pi/2}\}$ as the region varies.
 The point is now, from the expression of each $B_t^k$, to obtain an expression independent of the region of $\gamma^N$.
 To do so, introduce region-dependent signs $\sigma_1,\sigma_2$: